 Natereace Strong was something of a phenom coming into high school based on what he did in middle school.
 While injuries have slowed him his first two years in high school, that has not stopped how from showing his potential and talent.

-"Nate came into high school as a superb athlete who broke records in high school track, and we threw him in early and he wasn’t necessarily ready and he had a hamstring his freshman year and a knee last year.
+"Nate came into high school as a superb athlete who broke records in middle school track, and we threw him in early and he wasn’t necessarily ready and he had a hamstring his freshman year and a knee last year.
 In limited playing time, he had 1,400 yards in two seasons.
 He's one of those rare kids with size and speed in one package.
 He's legitimately right at 6'0, every bit of 205-206, he ran a 10.6 100-meter dash and benched 315 two weeks ago.
 He's a freak of nature type.
 I don't want to say Adrian Peterson, he has a long way to go, but I believe the talent is there."

 Under the Radar